jacobmolin/TNM108-Machine_Learning_for_Social_Media/lab3/answers.md

 (f) Random forest with max depth of 20 and max number of features 25 How do you interpret the results?

+RDT:
+depth gives...
+More features gives...

+RGR:
+depth gives...
+More features gives...
+More estimators gives better result because more trees are used to calculate the average.

 4. How could performance of random forest be improved?
+To use more estimators, more trees to calculate a more accurate mean
 ***********************************************************

 Part 3: